 After the Iranian land reform in 1963, he left gardening in protest at the loss of his lands until all trees in his garden (the parts remained after the distribution of lands) died.
 Then he hung stony fruits on the branches of fruit trees and used to take care of them like real fruits.

 Esfandiarpour died in 2007 at the age of 90, and was buried in his garden.
-His stony garden is still alive, though, and is visited by many people.
+His stony garden is still alive, though; has become a well-known tourist destination and is visited by many people.

 Mud Volcano of Chabahar

 The mud volcano of Bandar-e Tang, 100km away from Chabahar, southeastern Iran, is surrounded by the mud that boils and comes out of it, and a homochromatic desert.
 At the top of the mountain, there is a mud-covered hole less than one metre wide and about half a meter deep.
 Every 10 to 15 minutes, some mud comes out of the hole, sounding like the burst of a bubble, and scatters around.
 The formation of mountain has been probably due to the activity of mud volcano over the years.

 The mud volcano is a natural phenomenon and tourist destination; in which mud and slurries come out of layers beneath the earth surface, boil in the shape of spring and form mounds.